top of page

 Could Jesus have been homosexual?
 Well yes, but is it likely?
 Absolutely not, so could the disciple leaning on Jesus' breast, have been a female.

-There is ample evidence left in the New Testament to show that John Zebedee, the disciple Jesus loved, was in fact a female called JOAN Zebedee, alias Mary Magdalene, before the pagan Roman Christians deleted any reference confirming the humanity of Jesus.
+Although the pagan Roman Christians deleted any reference confirming the humanity of Jesus, there is still ample evidence left in the New Testament to show that John Zebedee, the disciple Jesus loved, was in fact a female; possibly called JOAN Zebedee, alias Mary Magdalene.
+So, from here on I will refer to John as Joan.

-These are the women who would have, and did, attend Jesus at the cross, and again at His tomb on the third day.
-His mother Mary, Mary’s sister as support for His mother, His wife John Joan Zebedee, alias Mary Magdalene, and His mother-in-law Salome Zebedee, to support her daughter.
+Even though deliberately disguised in John 13:23 and Mark 16:1, these are the women who would have, and did, attend Jesus at the cross, and again at His tomb on the third day.
+His mother Mary, Mary’s sister, as support for His mother, His wife Joan Zebedee, and His mother-in-law Salome Zebedee to support her daughter.

-The Gospel of John, also does not mention a number of quite distinctive features; for example, there is no nativity scene, no description whatever of Jesus’ birth, which is as you would expect if the Pauline Christians plagiarized the virgin birth from Isaiah 7:14, which I am certain they did, to prove Paul's claim after he thought he saw Him alive on the road to Damascus, deducing that He must be either God, the son of God or both.
+The Gospel of John also does not mention a number of quite distinctive features.
+For example, there is no nativity scene, no description whatever of Jesus’ birth, which is as you would expect if the Pauline Christians plagiarized the virgin birth from Isaiah 7:14, which I am certain they did, to prove Paul's claim, after he received a vision of Him alive on the road to Damascus, and deducing that He must be either God, the son of God or both.
 And so, the nativity scene would not have been the magnificent event described by Paul and his disciples.
-Certainly, the three wise men, descended from Ham, would not have been celebrating the arrival of the One sent to defeat satan and his soldiers.
+Certainly, the three wise men descended from Ham would not have been celebrating the arrival of the One sent to defeat satan, and his soldiers.

-Having said that, I am quite sure Cleophas’s wife is either a mistake or a deliberate omission by the Pauline Christians, the fourth women would have been Salome Zebedee, as per Mark 15:40, John Joan Zebedee’s mother.
-Salome would have been there as moral support for her daughter, Joan, as would have been Jesus’ aunt as support for His mother, Mary.
+Having said that, I am quite sure Cleophas’s wife is either a mistake or a deliberate omission by the Pauline Christians, the fourth women would have been Salome Zebedee, as per Mark 15:40, Joan Zebedee’s mother.
+Salome would have been there as moral support for her daughter Joan, as would have been Jesus’ aunt as support for His mother, Mary.
 This does not weaken my argument that the disciple Jesus loved, took her widowed-mother-in-law to her home.
-It is unlikely that John Joan Zebedee, alias Mary Magdalene, would have chosen that moment to take her OWN mother home.
+It is unlikely that Joan Zebedee would have chosen that moment to take her own mother home.
 Undoubtedly, it was Joan, her mother-in-law and Jesus’ children who would need to be removed from Jerusalem for protection from the Jews.
 Mark 15:41 has been added to trivialise the fact that Salome was there at the cross for her daughter, not Cleophas’s wife Mary

 Although I do not believe we need any more proof that Jesus was married to Joan Zebedee, there are many other instances where it is obvious that the disciple Jesus loved was His wife, Joan Zebedee.